coderedcorp/coderedcms/docs/features/page_types/event_pages.rst

 create the new pages in your project.

 Now when going to the wagtail admin, you can create an Event Landing Page, and child Event Pages.

+.. versionadded:: 0.22

+    All dates and times inputted via the Wagtail Admin, and rendered on the calendar and throughout the site, will be converted to ``TIME_ZONE`` from your Django settings.
+It is highly recommended to set ``TIME_ZONE`` and ``USE_TZ = True`` in your Django settings for the Event pages to function correctly.

+    For example, if ``TIME_ZONE`` is set to ``America/New_York``, then entering an event for 2021-12-31 09:00 in the Wagtail admin will be saved as 9am New York time.
+It will also be displayed on the website as 9am New York time.

+    If you then changed ``TIME_ZONE`` to ``America/Chicago``, the event time will automatically be displayed as 8am Chicago time.